C0DYM/Local-Meshcore-Config/README.md

 - Auto Advert (Zero Hop): 60 Minutes
 - Auto Advert (Flood): 3 Hours

-## In App Tools
+### Menu ⋮
-- Discover Nearby Nodes: This will have your compoanion send out an advert and listen for responding repeaters or sensors.
+- Tools -> Discover Nearby Nodes: This will have your compoanion send out an advert and listen for responding repeaters or sensors.
 This is the recommended first step after configuring your device.
+- Internet Map: This will show nodes who's details have been uploaded.
+It is recommended to finish configuring the devices, particularly the location before sharing.

+### Contacts
+- Menu ⋮ -> Add Contact:

-## Messaging
+### Messaging

 - Users can send messages to the "Public Channel" where all companions will receive a copy.
 - Private channels can be greated to provide an encrypted channel for multiple companions to join.